For Your Eyes Only (film): Casting

 Roger Moore had originally signed a three-film contract with Eon Productions, which covered his first three appearances (Live and Let Die in 1973, The Man with the Golden Gun in 1974 and The Spy Who Loved Me in 1977).
 Subsequent to this, the actor negotiated contracts on a film-by-film basis starting with Moonraker in 1979.
-Uncertainty surrounding his involvement in For Your Eyes Only, considering his age, led to other actors being considered to take over, including Lewis Collins, known in the UK for his portrayal of Bodie in The Professionals; Ian Ogilvy, known for his role as Simon Templar in Return of the Saint (played by Moore in the original series); Michael Billington, who previously appeared in The Spy Who Loved Me as Agent XXX's ill-fated lover Sergei Barzov (Billington's screen test for For Your Eyes Only was one of the five occasions he auditioned for the role of Bond), and Michael Jayston, who had appeared as the eponymous spy in the British TV series of Quiller (Jayston eventually played Bond in a BBC Radio production of You Only Live Twice in 1985).
-Timothy Dalton was strongly considered but Dalton declined, as he disliked the direction the series was taking at the time.
-Also Dalton did not think the producers were seriously looking for a new 007, and explained his idea of Bond was different.
+Uncertainty surrounding his involvement in For Your Eyes Only, considering his age, led to other actors being considered to take over.
+The candidates included Lewis Collins, known in the UK for his portrayal of Bodie in The Professionals; Ian Ogilvy, known for his role as Simon Templar in Return of the Saint; Michael Billington, who previously appeared in The Spy Who Loved Me as Agent XXX's ill-fated lover Sergei Barzov; (Note: Billington's screen test for For Your Eyes Only was one of the five occasions he auditioned for the role of Bond) and Michael Jayston, who had appeared as Quiller in the television series Quiller.
+(Note: Jayston eventually played Bond in a BBC Radio production of You Only Live Twice in 1985) (Note: Attributed to multiple references:) Timothy Dalton was strongly considered for the role, but he disliked the direction the series was taking at the time, and he withdrew himself from contention.
+(Note: Attributed to multiple references:) (Note: Also Dalton did not think the producers were seriously looking for a new 007, and explained his idea of Bond was different.
 When Moore discovered that Broccoli was screen-testing actors without his knowledge, he announced in the Daily Mail that he would not return to play Bond.
-However, the producer convinced him to return just two weeks later.
+However, the producer convinced him to return just two weeks later.)